 If we continuously shut out opinions and advice from others when we haven’t asked for it, we are hindering our growth.
 We are limiting ourselves to only our own thoughts and missing an opportunity to see our world through the lens of someone else.

 It expands nothing when we do this.
 Not our knowledge, not our perspective, and certainly not our attitude.

 Imagine for a moment your workplace.
 Now think of that one person in the office -we all have them- that gets on everyone’s nerves for the same type of thing all the time.
 Ok, got it?
-Now think of all the times people have tried to nicely, calmly, rationally, and maybe even sneakily tried to alter the way this person does things.
+Now think of all the times people have tried to nicely, calmly, rationally, and maybe even sneakily alter the way this person does things.